DannyBoyNYC/CMS/readme.md

 * Easy to create schema in js

 Cons
-* Potential issues with interoperability between Gatsby's gql and its own?
+* Potential issues with interoperability between Gatsby's gql and Sanity gql?

 ### Demo